 Here are 5 things I LOVE about the new Cricut Joy app:

 This is so crucial if you’re just getting started.
 No need to spend time searching online for free SVGs and fonts (in case you’ve got time and want to here’s a great resource for free SVGs) or dealing with how to download and upload them so you can put them to use.
 I also found that there are tons of phrases in the image library (I used an image, not a font, to create a cute little ‘I love you’ surprise in one of our house plants).
 Cricut says this free access will only be for a limited time so don’t dally!

 2. Auto Sizing and Formatting, saving you on Cricut Joy materials!

-Sizing and formatting is already done for you based on the cutting sizes that work for the Joy – no more error messages telling you your design is too big to print.
+Sizing and formatting are already done for you based on the cutting sizes that work for the Joy – no more error messages telling you your design is too big to print.
 It’s one less thing to figure out while making your project.
-You can adjust the layout if you’ve purchased a longer mat but the default is for the standard mat the machine comes with.
+You can adjust the layout if you’ve purchased a longer cutting mat but the default is for the standard mat the machine comes with.
 I also like that the app allows you to use materials other than the Smart materials made by Cricut.
 You can still edit and adjust colors, text, and fonts.
 So don’t worry!
 Your creativity and perfectionism won’t take a hit with the new app.

 3. So many helpful tips!
 (That don’t get in the way.)